grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 `container` is a convenience field that can be used to modify the alertmanager container.

+## obj alertmanager.persistentVolumeClaim

+`persistentVolumeClaim` is a convenience field that can be used to modify the alertmanager PersistentVolumeClaim.

 ## obj alertmanager.service

 `service` is the Kubernetes Service for the alertmanager.